LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220129.md

 ~~B~~: I'm muted.

 **Gdude**: I'm disappointed in the number of groans I got about that.
-We usually do it for about an hour, **Parzi**.
+We usually do it for about an hour, **Parzivail**.
 I haven't seen it run over quite a long time, so we should be fine.
 Although we'll see.
 Hey **Kroppeb**.

 ~~C~~: Nobody's talking?